The River Children

 He then directs his chip to add verdant grasses, beautiful, flowering cherry blossoms, a small herd of Sika, a large koi pond, a zen garden, and laughing children playing on a wooden play set.

-As he has never seen growing plants, wild animals, or human walking outdoors, Harold uses a combination of his imagination, patched together half-memories, and his favorite Inoffensive Art to create the scenery.
+As he has never seen growing plants, wild animals, or humans walking outdoors, Harold uses a combination of his imagination, patched together half-memories, and his favorite Inoffensive Art to create the scenery.

 No one watching would ever believe the scenery is real, but Corporate Consumer Studies definitively conclude Consumers prefer Living Environments with beautiful advertisements.